Title: Because You Love to Hate Me: 13 Tales of Villainy

 Just predictable outcomes everywhere.

-But I hated this reading experience so much that I can only rate this 1 star.
-I wish I could have my €10.99 back….
+I hated this reading experience so much that I wish I could have the €10.99 I spent on the book back….

 What follows are brief feelings I had about each short story